 DIY She Shed on a Budget

-Building a DIY she-shed on a budget was numero uno when we started this project, and it will be numero uno for the next DIY she-shed.
+Building a DIY she shed on the cheap was top of mind when we started this project, and it will be our priority for any future projects.

 - She Sheds and She Shed Style by Ericka Kotite